KabeloDev/cologne-store-web/README.md

  ### [YouTube Demonstration](https://youtu.be/cI_14NEAq_Y)

 <h2>Description</h2>
-Cologne store web app made using ASP.Net core, ASP.Net web API and MS SQL Server.
-This app allows users to view colognes, add them to a cart, checkout and view their orders.
-It also allows administration to perform management tasks
+I built this web app using ASP.NET Core, Web API, and MS SQL Server.
+It lets users browse colognes, add them to their cart, checkout smoothly, and keep track of their orders.
+On the admin side, it includes tools for managing products and orders efficiently.
+A project I’m really proud of, combining functionality with a clean, modern design!
 <br />

 <h2>Languages and Utilities Used</h2>

 - <b>ASP.NET Core</b>
-- <b>ASP.NET Core web API</b>
+- <b>HTML, CSS, JavaScript</b>
 - <b>Microsoft SQL Server</b>

 <h2>Environments Used </h2>